ExplodingTuna/visbeck_ladcp_processing/README.md

 chmod +x ~/visbeck_process_ladcp_cast/run_process_ladcp_cast.sh
 ```

-### Running the Application
+### 6. Running the Application

-After completing the setup, you can run:
+With the setup complete, you can process a data cast by running:
 ```bash
 process_cast 004
 ```